airyhq/airy/docs/docs/getting-started/installation/gcp.md

 #### Setup your DNS

-You should create a CNAME DNS record for the specified public FQDN to point to the hostname of the LoadBalancer, created by AWS for the ingress service:
+You should create a CNAME DNS record for the specified public FQDN to point to the hostname of the LoadBalancer, created by GCP for the ingress service:

 ```sh
 kubectl get --namespace kube-system service ingress-nginx-controller --output jsonpath='{.status.loadBalancer.ingress[0].hostname}{"\n"}'